CODE-at-TACC/summer-2015/parallel/04-first-sketch.md

 | Draw a rectangle | ![rectangle](images/rectangle.png) |
 | Draw multiple rectangles | ![more rectangles](images/two_rect.png) |

-Also feel free to take a look at the documentation to make other things happen
+After recreating all examples, take a look at the documentation and try making something on your own.
+The next lesson will cover color and animation.

 [:arrow_right: Animation](05-animation.md)